Pyrus nivalis

 Pyrus nivalis, commonly known as yellow pear or snow pear, is a species of tree in the family Rosaceae that grows naturally from South-East Europe to Western Asia.
 Like most pears, its fruit can be eaten raw or cooked; it has a mild sour taste.
+The fruit is picked in October, when it is still dry and unripe; it will not become soft and sweet until the end of November or December, hence the name snow pear (Schneebirne).

 The plant is very colorful and may grow up to 10 meters tall and 8 meters wide.
 It is a very hardy plant that is able to survive with a small supply of water and can brave very high/low temperatures.
 It may hybridize with other pears, producing, for example, Pyrus austriaca in a cross with Pyrus pyraster.